exercism/java/concepts/maps/about.md

 Map<String, Integer> hashmap = new HashMap<>();
 ```

-In regard to the declaration of the HashMap object, the first data type specified `String` represents the data type of the key, and `Integer` represents the data type of the value in the example above.
+In regards to the declaration of the HashMap object, the first data type specified `String` represents the data type of the key, and `Integer` represents the data type of the value in the example above.

 ## Classes that implement Map